nigjo/gedviews/README.md

 ### basic scripts

-Every plugin must include at least two script files.
+Every plugin must import at least the first of these two script files.

-    <script src="../gedcomjs/gedcom.js"></script>
-    <script src="../gedviewer.js"></script>

-The `gedviewer.js` file will handle the stored GEDCOM file and the call to the entry point.
+    import {GedViews} from '../gedviews.js';
+    //import {Gedcom, Individual, Family} from "../gedcomjs/gedcom.js";

+At the end of each

+    GedViews.setPage(new MyNewPlugin());

 ### Switching the current family